skandragon/csharp-simple-json/README.md

 See `main.cs` for example usage.

+This also is not intended to compile to a .dll library, and then be included as a package or reference.
+You should drop the json.cs file into your project, and compile it as part of your code base.
+This is easier as a dependent .dll is hard to include in a Unity plugin/mod due to dependency conflicts.

 # TODO

 * Properly handle Dictionary<T, X> types, where T must be a string (or